vmallet/ida-plugins/README.md

 * [Andromeda-payload](https://github.com/0xEBFE/Andromeda-payload): IDAPython script for decryption payload of Andromeda malware.<br>
 _Updated: 2013 03 30 &nbsp;&nbsp; Language: Python_

+* [antiVM](https://github.com/Hipepper/antiVM): antiVM aims to quickly identify anti-virtual machine and anti-sandbox behavior.
+This can speed up malware analysis.<br>
+_Updated: 2022 09 01 &nbsp;&nbsp; Language: Python_

 * [Apihashes v2](https://github.com/KasperskyLab/Apihashes): Automatically identify and mark known hash values for API function names.<br>
 _Updated: 2022 05 12 &nbsp;&nbsp; Language: Python_

+* [api_palette](https://github.com/0xKira/api_palette): A code-searching/completion tool, for IDA APIs.
+It will be useful for those who write scripts for IDA (in the CLI or the script snippets window).<br>
+_Updated: 2022 08 24 &nbsp;&nbsp; Language: Python_

 * [APIScout](https://github.com/danielplohmann/apiscout): This project aims at simplifying Windows API import recovery.
 As input, arbitrary memory dumps for a known environment can be processed (please note: a reference DB has to be built first, using apiscout/db_builder).
 The output is an ordered list of identified Windows API references with some meta information, and an ApiVector fingerprint.
 Includes a convenience GUI wrapper for use in IDA.<br>
 _Updated: 2022 08 01 &nbsp;&nbsp; Language: Python_

+* [Appcut](https://github.com/desperadosec/appcut): A helper tool to grab binary blobs from IDA-analyzed binaries and wrap them via Python.<br>
+_Updated: 2022 08 26 &nbsp;&nbsp; Language: Python_

 * [AutoRE](https://github.com/a1ext/auto_re): Auto-renaming plugin with tagging support.<br>
 _Updated: 2021 08 04 &nbsp;&nbsp; Language: Python_